aminoacid-01/beat-boxd/README.md

 - **Navbar**: Displaying title in the Monoton font.
 Working navigational links to the homepage, sign in/out/up pages and create review page.
 - **Footer**: Displays the copyright and project name.
 - **Hero Banner**: Displays a photo of some cds to help the musical theming.
 A call to action with a button encouraging users to take part in the community and write their own reviews.
+- **Error Pages**: Styled 404 and 500 pages.
+404 page has a Silent Hill 2 reference.
+As the main cause of 500 errors in this project has been the Last.fm API, I referenced it in the error message.

 ### Reviews:
 - **CRUD**: Both site admins and users with accounts can create, read, edit, and delete reviews.
 Users can only delete their reviews.